What to know first

 Zepbound is harder to source through telehealth than Wegovy because Eli Lilly's distribution agreements with telehealth platforms are narrower than Novo Nordisk's.
 The programs that prescribe Zepbound either run prior auth on commercial insurance, route patients through LillyDirect's cash-pay channel or both.
-Programs that prescribe compounded tirzepatide instead of brand Zepbound are excluded here, that's a separate category with separate regulatory exposure.
+Programs that prescribe compounded tirzepatide instead of brand Zepbound are excluded here.
+That is a separate category with separate regulatory exposure.

 What we considered